EyeWise Vision Clinic

 • Ageing

-• Medical conditions that can cause dry eyes such as autoimmune conditions like SLE (Systemic Lupus Erythematosus), rheumatoid arthritis
+• Medical conditions that can cause dry eyes, such as autoimmune conditions like SLE (Systemic Lupus Erythematosus), rheumatoid arthritis

 • Environmental factors such as dry climates

-• Sitting under aircon vent
+• Sitting under an aircon vent

 • Use of contact lenses